antonum/ha-iris-k8s/README.md

 ### iris-pvc.yaml

 Persistent volume claim.
-This is what IRIS would use to store all the data that needs to survive upon outage.
+This is what IRIS would use to store all the data that needs to survive the outage.
 Nature of this storage defines the kinds of the outage deployment is able to handle.
 Non - distributed container storage (default for most of the cloud-provided managed kubernetes implemetation) require that failed pod must be restarted on the same node where it was initially launched, reducing number of outage scenarios deployment can successfully recover from.

 In this repo we use "longhorn" volume type.
-Longhorn for this project acts as an example of distributed block storage for Kubernetes.
+Longhorn here acts as an example of distributed block storage for Kubernetes.
 It's free, open source and very easy to install.
 Feel free to try any other distributed k8s storage you'll see fit.
 StorageOS, Portworx, OpenEBS are examples of open source and/or freemium solutions.
 Enterprise storage options like NetApp and PureStorage are on the higher end of the spectrum here too.

 ### iris-deployment.yaml